 2. Baby wipes.
 Once my son was grown I never thought I would buy baby wipes again...then I got into paper crafting.
 I use baby wipes to clean my work area throughout my crafting session, wipe off stamps between ink colors, wipe adhesive off my hands...
 I use them a lot!
 Because I use so many I try to watch for sales and get the most affordable ones I can find.
 I don’t care about the scent or if they have skin conditioners in them I simply go for the most affordable!

 4. Embellishments.
 You can find all sorts of things around your house to use as embellishments to decorate your scrapbook pages, ornaments, decorations, or cards.
 Baker's Twine, ribbon, sequins, rhinestones, costume jewelry, and stickers to name just a few.
 My hubby was out walking our little Blayde one day and came across a garage sale in our neighborhood.
 There was an entire box full of ribbon and spools of tulle for only $10!
 Being the good guy that he is, he bought this box of ribbon joy and brought it home to me as a wonderful surprise.
 This goes to show you never know when a treasure of embellishments is waiting right around the corner.
+Check out my Great Deals page for sales and sources of embellishments from various crafting suppliers.

 5. Stamping Platform.
 There are a couple of stamping platforms out there, but my favorite is the Tonic Studios Tim Holtz Stamp Platform.
 This platform is large enough to position 12" x 12" paper in it to stamp scrapbook pages.
 It is also sturdy, I can use both clear and rubber stamps in it, and it cleans easily with a baby wipe.